- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered financial advice.
-Investors should consult with a qualified financial advisor before making any investment decisions.
+This information is for informational purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Market data is subject to change.
+Investors should conduct their own due diligence before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.